er-anoopsingh/Mini-facebook/README.md

 It's a key which facebook generates and provides to users for limited time so that their API's can be accessed.

 ### How it works:
-#### 1.Two requests are made to facebook api when user submits access token:
+1.Two requests are made to facebook api when user submits access token:
 	1st : "https://graph.facebook.com/me?access_token=" which contains user information
 	2nd : "https://graph.facebook.com/me/feed?access_token=" which contains posts from user feed

-2. on successful requests 2 function calls are made:
+2.On successful requests 2 function calls are made:
 	1st :   showMyProfile(response) which is to display user profile information 2nd : 	showMyFeed(response) which is to display user posts

 ### How to interact with website:
 a.)Submitting your access token:
 	1.When you visit the website you will be promted for access token here's how you can get it: